Amytal Sodium Side Effects

 Generic Name: amobarbital

-Note: This page contains information about the side effects of amobarbital.
-Some of the dosage forms included on this document may not apply to the brand name Amytal Sodium.
+Note: This document contains side effect information about amobarbital.
+Some of the dosage forms listed on this page may not apply to the brand name Amytal Sodium.

 Applies to amobarbital: compounding powder, injectable powder for injection